 They resemble bumble bees, but their abdomen is black and shiny and they do not have the long yellow hairs found on bumblebees.
 Female carpenter bees have black faces and males have yellow faces.
 Carpenter bees tend to create their nesting galleries inside of wood around homes and businesses.
 They usually revisit the same galleries each year, and build new ones into the same sections of wood, which can cause structural damage.
 Further damage can come from hungry woodpeckers attacking carpenter bee nests to get to their larvae.
 Female carpenter bees, although usually not aggressive, can sting if they are threatened, and the venom from the sting has the potential to cause an allergic reaction in some people.

 Carpenter Bees prefer aged and unfinished wood.
 They generally start by tunneling under decks that don’t have a varnish or paint finish.

 It is also common for carpenter bees to build their nests in places like eaves, rafters, siding, and outdoor furniture.
-Carpenter bees do not live in colonies like most other types of bees.
+Carpenter bees are solitary do not live in colonies like most other types of bees.
 Instead, they construct a series of connected tunnels for themselves, their mate, and their eggs.